-\ For information purposes, those share options granted with an exercise price in Canadian dollars ("CDN") have been translated to the Company's reporting currency using the exchange rate as at April 21, 2014 of 1.00 US\$ = 1.1019 CDN\$.

-- \\ Effective July 5, 2013, the Company increased the number of common shares issuable and reduced the exercise price of all warrants that were outstanding prior to the Rights Offering and reduced the exercise price of all options that were outstanding prior to the Rights Offering, to reflect the dilutive effect of the 91.6 million common shares that were issued at \$0.66 per share in connection with the Rights Offering. - Note 1: Each warrant entitles the holder to purchase one common share of PolyMet at \$1.3007 and expires on December 31, 2015, subject to mandatory exercise if the 20-day volume weighted average price ("VWAP") of PolyMet shares is equal to or greater than 150% the exercise price and PolyMet provides notice to the holder that it has received permits necessary to start construction of the NorthMet Project and availability of senior construction finance, in a form reasonably acceptable to the holder.
+- For information purposes, those share options granted with an exercise price in Canadian dollars ("CDN") have been translated to the Company's reporting currency using the exchange rate as at June 6, 2014 of 1.00 US\$ = 1.0939 CDN\$. - Note 1: Each warrant entitles the holder to purchase one common share of PolyMet at \$1.3007 and expires on December 31, 2015, subject to mandatory exercise if the 20-day VWAP of PolyMet shares is equal to or greater than 150% the exercise price and occurrence of the Early Maturity Event.
 Following satisfaction of the conditions for mandatory exercise, if the holder does not elect to exercise these warrants, the warrants will expire. - Note 2: Each warrant entitles the holder to purchase one common share of PolyMet at \$1.3007 and expires on December 31, 2015, subject to mandatory exercise if the 20-day VWAP of PolyMet shares is equal to or greater than \$3.00 and PolyMet provides notice to the holder that it has received permits necessary to start construction of the NorthMet Project.
 Following satisfaction of the conditions for mandatory exercise, if the holder does not elect to exercise these warrants, the warrants will expire. - Note 3: Each warrant entitles the holder to purchase one common share of PolyMet at \$2.1678 and expires on the earlier of June 20, 2016 and one year after the Company receives its permits for the NorthMet Project.